mgenware/mingru-models/README.md

 - Default values are included in `CREATE TABLE` SQL.
 - Default values are also explicitly set in `INSERT` and `UPDATE` actions.

-Setting default values in `CREATE TABLE` also makes it hard to attach a dynamic value to a column, e.g. setting `NOW()` in a `DATETIME` column, in this case, you can use the `noDefaultOnCSQL` property to disable setting default value on generated `CREATE TABLE` SQL:
+Setting default values in `CREATE TABLE` also makes it hard to attach a dynamic value to a column, e.g. setting `NOW()` in a `DATETIME` column.
+In this case, you can use the `noDefaultOnCSQL` property to disable setting default value on generated `CREATE TABLE` SQL:

 ```ts
 a = mm.int(1);